 If you’ve got a narrow space, a slim café table plus two chairs does wonders.
 It’s coffee-sipping, crossword-solving perfection.

-A small breakfast nook like this turned out to be the most used spot in the kitchen.
-It naturally encouraged slower mornings and casual meals.
+I’ve seen a small breakfast nook like this become the most used spot in the whole kitchen.
+It naturally encourages slower mornings and casual meals.

 Quick Tips